 Bipartisan Trade Promotion Authority Act of 2001.
 A bill to extend trade authorities procedures with respect to reciprocal trade agreements.
 Introduced October 3, 2001; referred to Committee on Ways and Means and Committee on Rules.
 Reported (amended) by the Committee on Ways and Means (H.Rept.
 107-249, Part 1) October 16, 2001.
 On December 6, 2001, Rules Committee Resolution H. Res.
 306 reported to House.
 H. Res.
 306 provided that the amendment recommended by the Committee on Ways and Means now printed in the bill, modified by the amendment printed in the House Report 107-323, be considered as adopted.
-Rule H. Res.
-306 passed House by recorded vote: 215 - 214.
+December 6, 2001, passed House by recorded vote: 215 - 214.
+Referred to the Senate Finance Committee December 12, 2001; mark-up session held.
+Ordered to be reported with an amendment in the nature of a substitute favorably December 18, 2001.